 The Christmas season is upon us, and Northern California is filled with a plethora of family-friendly activities.
 This is your guide to Sacramento Christmas events, Bay Area holiday fun, and many more Northern California Christmas events in 2020.

-Whether you’re soaring with Santa above San Francisco in the world’s largest airship, waving at surfing Santa from the shores of Capitola, or meandering through historic Christmas Villages draped in holiday lights, Northern California offers something for everyone.
+Whether you’re among the bustle in San Francisco, waving at surfing Santa from the shores of Capitola, or meandering through the historic Christmas Villages of Nevada City, Northern California offers something for everyone.